City of Peace- quilted!

 I did change a few things and shorten it to 700 characters.
 It originally said, “through fabric and form.
 I changed form to thread.”
 It is also more pretentious than anything I’ve written.
 However, I did use it.

-Posted in Machine applique, modern quilts, Quilt Shows, SAQA | Leave a comment
+Posted in Machine applique, modern quilts, Quilt Shows, SAQA | Comments Off on Adventure with ChatGPT and an artist statement

 First quilt finished in 2025!